Yale-BIM/f21-assignments/assignment-3/README.md

                                               fx, fy)
     self.camerainfo_pub.publish(camerainfo_msg)
     ```

+    > Note: If the code of your node was organized into a class structure, then you could create the camerainfo_msg
+    message when the class is initialized and save it as a member of an object instance.
+When the images are then created, you
+    would just need to copy the header of the image message into the pre-computed camerainfo_msg, and publish.
+While in practice
+    organizing the code this way won't make your program in this part of the assignment much faster, thinking about ways to optimize the operation
+    of your ROS nodes is important for real-time interactive systems.

     **e.** Finally, check that your node is publishing CameraInfo messages through the
     /virtual_camera/camera_info topic with the [rostopic echo](http://wiki.ros.org/rostopic#rostopic_echo) tool.

     > Remember to commit your code whenever you want to save a snapshot of your work.

-- **III-2.** You will now verify that the image and the camera parameters that your node publishes
+- **III-3.** You will now verify that the image and the camera parameters that your node publishes
 are consistent with one another with the help of the RViz [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera).

     > The [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera) creates a new rendering